 Plastic pollution is an urgent global issue on the cusp of constituting ‘planetary boundary threat’

-Over 1000 people have engaged in the project to date!
-The work has been physically challenging and quite dirty, but also eye-opening and life-enhancing.
+The work has been physically challenging and sometimes quite dirty, but also eye-opening and life-enhancing.
 We hope that new conversations, ideas, behaviours and strategies for improving the situation in our streams, rivers and oceans will continue to emerge from this work.

 Want to Know More?